Human Development and Family Science

 Earn your B.S. in human development and family science at UW

-Our communities thrive because of the dedicated, passionate leaders that work with local organizations, aging adults and families.
+Our communities thrive because of the dedicated, passionate leaders who work with local organizations, aging adults and families.
 You could be one of them!
 UW’s human development and family sciences major prepares students to work in a variety of settings serving communities, children and families across the human life course.

 During your time at UW, you’ll be exposed to education, research and policies through internships and unique coursework — so you’re ready to pursue any career in a variety of human service fields.